kasuboski/personal-site/content/posts/buildkit-builder/index.md

 You'll notice the server has a `buildkitd` san, which is how I'll access it over Tailscale.
 The `local` ones were for testing while port forwarding to the cluster.

 ### Running the Server
 You can find the example kubernetes yaml [here](https://github.com/moby/buildkit/blob/master/examples/kubernetes/deployment%2Bservice.rootless.yaml).
-It expects a kubernete secret with `ca.pem` and `key.pem` keys.
+It expects a kubernetes secret with `ca.pem` and `key.pem` keys.
 You can generate that from below.

 ```bash
 kubectl create secret generic buildkit-daemon-certs --from-file=key.pem=buildkitd.key --from-file=ca.pem=root_ca.crt --dry-run=client -oyaml